Konak (İzmir Metro)

-Konak is an underground station on the Fahrettin Altay—Evka 3 Line of the İzmir Metro in central Konak.
+Konak is an underground station on the M1 Line of the İzmir Metro in central Konak.
 Located just south of Konak Square, it is one of the ten original stations of the metro system.
 The architecture of the station consists of a main hall with a high ceiling, with mezzanines on both sides.
 The only other station to share this architecture is Çankaya.
 Connection to İzdeniz municipal ferries from Konak Terminal as well as ESHOT city bus service is available.
 Service began on 24 March 2018, connection to the Konak Tram also became possible via Konak İskele station.
 The northern mezzanine has exits to the Konak Ferry Terminal, Konak Square, while the southern mezzanine has exits to the Konak city bus stops, via an underpass beneath Halil Rıfat Paşa Avenue.

 Konak station was opened on 22 May 2000.

-Connections

-ESHOT operates city bus service on İnönü Avenue.